 - DOUBLE-SIDED GRIPPED SURFACE — Waterproof foam mat grips to the floor or carpet to prevent injuries—Works great under heavy exercise machines to dampen vibration, reduce equipment noise, and...

 - VERSATILE USE —Use as rubber floor mats for home gym AND/OR as anti-fatigue mat for playroom, workshop, basement, garage flooring, and much more

 The Sivan Health and Fitness Puzzle Exercise Mat is a waterproof mat made from high-density EVA foam.

-You get enough tiles to cover a 24-square foot area, and they quickly lock together to form one piece.
+This friendly flooring comes with enough tiles to cover a 24-square foot area, and they quickly lock together to form one gym floor.
 You also get end borders, so you have no jagged edges.